Skip to content

 What Does Milk Bring To The Equation?

-Adding milk to coffee can take your cup of joe from ordinary to extraordinary.
-Research shows that people who drink a combination of coffee.
-And milk are 40% more likely to experience increased energy throughout the day.
+Adding milk to coffee changes both the flavor and how long it lasts.Some people feel like adding milk makes coffee more satisfying and filling.
 As a result many coffee lovers opt for cold brew or hot brewed coffee with just the right amount of milkiness.

 But how does adding milk affect the freshness of your coffee when stored in the fridge?
 The effect will depend on whether you’re using cold brew or hot brewed coffee.
 Adding your desired amount of milk is best just before drinking a cold brew.
 This way you can enjoy its rich flavor and creamy texture without affecting its shelf life.